sirrobot01/debrid-blackhole/README.md

 ##### Qbittorrent Config
 - The `port` key is the port the qBittorrent will listen on
-- The `username` and `password` keys are used for basic authentication
 - The `download_folder` is the folder where the torrents will be downloaded. e.g `/media/symlinks/`
 - The `categories` key is used to filter out torrents based on the category. e.g `sonarr`, `radarr`